-Quality hiking poles generally range from around 10 – 20 ounces per pair, with roughly 13 – 17 ounces being most common.
+Hiking poles generally range from around 10 – 20 ounces per pair, with the 13 – 17 ounce range being most common.
 On the lighter end of this range, poles are referred to as lightweight or even ultralight.
 The difference is usually a product of the adjustment mechanism, material, and to some extent design.

 How much does trekking pole weight matter?
-It depends.
-Since poles are long and need to be swung with each step, extra weight in the shaft will definitely be noticeable (thank you physics), and will make the poles feel sluggish and harder to move quickly.
+Since poles are long and need to be swung with each step, extra weight in the shaft and tip will definitely be noticeable (thank you physics).
+Grip weight is less noticeable, unless the poles are attached to your pack.

-Cork grips are heavier but have the nice property of molding to your hand over time for a personalized fit.
+- Cork grips are heavier but mold to your hand over time for a personalized fit.
 They absorb sweat well and are a good choice for most hikers.

-Foam grips are lighter, also absorb sweat more, but don’t conform to your hand.
+- Foam grips are lighter and also absorb sweat well, but don’t conform to your hand.

-Rubber grips are insulating and don’t absorb sweat, making them a good choice for winter hikes or mixed hiking/skiing adventures.
+- Rubber grips are insulating and don’t absorb sweat, making them a good choice for winter hikes or mixed hiking/skiing adventures.
+Not very comon.

-There are several different mechanisms used to lock a pole into extension: lever lock, twist lock, and button lock are a few.
+Locking Mechanisms: There are several different ways to lock telescoping poles into extension: lever lock, twist lock, and button lock are a few.
 They can all work, but it’s important to choose a model with a reliable locking mechanism (read buyer reviews).
-Generally twist locks are considered a bit less fail-safe than the other two, but it depends on the quality and manufacturer.
+Generally twist locks are considered a bit less reliable than the other two, but it depends on the quality and manufacturer.

 Women’s Hiking Poles

 Some manufacturers offer hiking poles for women specifically.
 What’s the difference (besides the color scheme)?